villevli/villevli.github.io/README.md

 ### Tools
 - Runtime debug menu to view logs and adjust game settings on device.
 Used extensively by QA and to share logs
-- Quick scene selector to improve iteration speed in a project built with multiple additively loaded scenes
 - Improved iteration time by making the game playable without domain reload by fixing static initializations
+- Quick scene selector in Unity's toolbar to improve the workflow in a project built with multiple additively loaded scenes
-- Editor scripts and tooling to improve development workflows like quick scene, server and user selector in Unity's toolbar, game view object picker, etc.
+- Quick server (dev, stage, prod) and user (Firebase auth) selector in Unity's toolbar
+- Game view object picker for debugging (Included in my [UnityEditorExtensions](https://github.com/villevli/UnityEditorExtensions) package)
 - Runtime logcat viewer using Java code to stream the logcat to a file and browse them e.g after a crash
 - Asset reference search tool.
 Displays reference counts in the project window.
 Used multiple times to verify if some asset is safe to remove
 - Created data sheets using Google Sheets and Apps Script for managing the localized texts and player character customization options